J-Tanzanite/Little-Anti-Cheat/README.md

 Little Anti-Cheat is a free and open source anti-cheat for source games, and runs on SourceMod.\
 It was originally developed for some secret servers I had back in the day.\
 But, as I quit cheating and quit having servers, I decided to release this project to help the community out.\
-This Anti-Cheat is by no means perfect, and it is bypassable to some extent, but it should still be a nice alternative (or just complementary) to SMAC (SourceMod Anti-Cheat).
+This Anti-Cheat is by no means perfect, and it is bypassable to some extent, but it should still be helpful in dealing with cheaters :)

 ### Current Cheat Detections:
  - Angle-Cheats (Legit Anti-Backstab (TF2), Basic Anti-Aims and Duckspeed).